go-mix/mix/README.md

 Though it is called via C bindings by the SDL audio callback, atomix stores and mixes audio in native Go `[]float64`

+### Time

+To the Atomix API, time is specified as a time.Duration-since-epoch, where the epoch is the moment that atomix.Start() was called.

+Internally, time is tracked as samples-since-epoch at the master output playback frequency (e.g. 48000 Hz).
+This is most efficient because source audio is pre-converted to the master output playback frequency, and all audio maths are performed in terms of samples.

 ### The Mixing Algorithm

 Insipired by the theory paper "Mixing two digital audio streams with on the fly Loudness Normalization by Logarithmic Dynamic Range Compression" by Paul Vögler, 2012-04-20.
 A .PDF has been included [here](docs/LogarithmicDynamicRangeCompression-PaulVogler.pdf), from the paper originally published [here](http://www.voegler.eu/pub/audio/digital-audio-mixing-and-normalization.html).